genropy/genropy_saved/docs/genro/webpage_elements/css.rst

 Genro CSS names
 ===============

-    We list here all the CSS attributes that have a different name respect to the standard CSS name.
+    We list here all the CSS attributes that have a different name respect to the standard CSS name (or all the attributes that should have an owner name, like -moz-, -webkit- and so on).

     Click on the standard CSS name to go to the documentation line on the corresponding Genro CSS attribute: